Hassanrajput189/CSS-Practice/README.md

 # CSS-Practice
-This is the repository to showcase the practice that I did while learning CSS (Cascading Style Sheet)
+This is the repository to showcase the practice that I did while learning CSS (Cascading Style Sheet) and Tailwind